Program Overview

-SUNY Oswego recognizes that digital accessibility is essential to ensuring equity and inclusion, and while we have a strong commitment to access for all, it is increasingly evident that infrastructure and faculty support is needed to truly ingrain accessibility within the fabric of the college.
+SUNY Oswego recognizes that digital accessibility is essential to ensuring equity and inclusion.
+While we have a strong commitment to access for all, it has become increasingly clear that robust infrastructure and faculty support are essential to fully embed accessibility into the institution’s culture.
 Today, accessibility touches nearly every aspect of campus life, including course materials, the college website, software, and the numerous tools used in curricular and co-curricular programs, services, and activities.

-The faculty accessibility fellows program started in January 2019 to promote a culture on campus that values inclusivity, equity, and accessibility.
+Launched in January 2019, the Faculty Accessibility Fellows Program fosters a campus culture that prioritizes inclusivity, equity, and accessibility.
 The fellows:

 - Advocate for accessibility on campus and coach others on accessibility practices